 The Reality of the Pandemic.
-This topic and time of a pandemic underpinned the study but I did not necessarily delineate it as a code.
-I thought it was interesting that Ashley commented on her experience in the following bricolage when I asked her, "Anything else you might share as far as stories from your classroom that might demonstrate that distress or hunger or where you knew that a student needed additional support due to hunger?"
+Throughout my work on this, the pandemic underpinned the study by being a factor which almost everyone was struggling with, particularly with increased amounts of hunger and challenges.
+While I did not necessarily delineate this as a code, I thought it was interesting that it was important to acknowledge.
+Further, Ashley commented on her experience in the following bricolage when I asked her, "Anything else you might share as far as stories from your classroom that might demonstrate that distress or hunger or where you knew that a student needed additional support due to hunger?"
 She stated,

-Um, so, you know, I definitely can feel a gap this year, um, in my students learning and their ability to advocate and kind of that executive functioning is really, really, it's really hard to make a decision and pick and be okay with what your decision is.
+Um, so, you know, I definitely can feel a gap this year, um, in my students learning and their ability to advocate and kind of that executive functioning is really, it's really hard to make a decision and pick and be okay with what your decision is.
 So that seems to be something that we're struggling with as a whole.
 So again, whether that's tied to hunger, I can't say, but definitely, pieces of the puzzle that are missing.